Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Playability of the Dreadnought

-In terms of playability dreadnoughts aren’t too dissimilar to other steel string guitar shapes with only some subtle differences.
+In terms of playability, dreadnoughts aren’t too dissimilar to other steel string guitar shapes.
+They only have some subtle differences.

 Size and Shape for Playability

-Firstly, due to the shape of the guitar some players can find it harder to play them sitting down – because of the less rounded waist.
+Firstly, due to the shape of the guitar, some players can find it harder to play them sitting down.
+This is because of the less rounded waist.
 But for most this isn’t an issue.

 The larger shape can also be more difficult for smaller musicians to play – i.e. getting their arm around the wide lower bout.

-The reason for this slightly narrower neck is that it is easier for chords and flat picking, whereas a slightly wider neck makes it better for finger-picking.
+The reason for this slightly narrower neck is that it is easier for chords and flat picking.
+Meanwhile, a slightly wider neck makes it better for finger-picking.
 Dreadnoughts wouldn’t be the first choice (tone-wise) of someone who plays finger-style most of the time, so this makes sense.

 But there are certainly dreadnoughts you can find with a wider neck if that’s your thing.

-This narrower neck can also make it easier on guitarists with smaller hands and some people just prefer the feel of a narrower neck.
+This narrower neck can also make it easier on guitarists with smaller hands.
+Some people just prefer the feel of a narrower neck.